-SECTION III.
-OTHER

--

-I certify that I have been open and honest in with this agreement and intend to be bound n entering into this settlement agreement.
-I am satisfied d by it.

-Dated:

-Dated.
 Signature of Petitioner

 Printed Name:

 Address:

 City, State, Zip:

 Telephone Number:

 Fax Number:

-E-mail Address(es):
+Designated E-Mail Address(es)

 STATE OF FLORIDA COUNTY OF

-Sworn to or affirmed and signed before me on by
+Sworn to or affirmed and signed before me o n by

+NOTARY BURLIC - DEBUTY CLERK

 NOTARY PUBLIC or DEPUTY CLERK

-{Print, type, or stamp commissioned name of notary or clerk.}
+[Print, type, or stamp commissioned name of notary of clerk.]

-Personally known •
+Personally known

 Produced identification

 Type of identification produced

-IF A NONLAWYER HELPED YOU FILL OUT TH IS FORM, HE/SHE MUST FILL IN THE BLANKS BELOW:
+IF A NONLAWYER HELPED YOU FILL OUT THE S FORM, HE/SHE MUST FILL IN THE BLANKS BELOW:

-[fill in all blanks]

-This form was prepared for the Petitioner.
+[fill in all blanks] This form was prepared for the Petitioner.

-This form was completed with the assistance e of:
+This form was completed with the assistance of:

 {name of individual}

 {name of business}

-{address} zip code}, {telephone number}
+{address}

-{city}, {state}, { zip code}, {telephone number}
+{city}, {state}, {z ip code}{telephone number}